Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Results

 \subsubsection{Sensi-Thermostat}

-We started collecting traffic from the Sensi-Thermostat at the relative timestamp of 0s and ended at the relative timestamp of 950s.
-The robotic arm button presses occurred from 0s to 950s.
-Unlike the Echo-Show5, the Sensi-Thermostat does not generate any traffic when the robotic arm is inactive.
-The observed packet spikes at a rate of 2 packets per second per button press are directly a result of the robotic arm interactions.
-The direct visual correlation between these spikes and the button presses validates the effectiveness of our automated interaction and data collection approach.
+Traffic collection from the Sensi-Thermostat started at the relative timestamp of 0s and ended at the relative timestamp of 950s.
+The robotic arm button presses occurred from 0s to 950s at intervals of 10s.

+The Sensi-Thermostat sends periodic updates approximately every 200 seconds to reflect changes in settings caused by the intervening button presses.
+No TCP traffic is exchanged outside of these periodic updates.
+Unlike the Echo-Show5, the Sensi-Thermostat \textit{does not generate any TCP traffic} when the robotic arm is inactive and no buttons are pressed, because no periodic update is required.
+This allows us to conclude that the observed traffic spikes at a rate of 2 packets per second occurred as a direct result of the automated button presses.
 Compared to the Echo-Show5, there are significantly fewer captured packets for the Sensi-Thermostat; however, this is expected, as the Sensi-Thermostat is a simpler device.

+The intermittently spiking traffic we observe corroborates Apthorpe et al.'s previous findings~\cite{apthorpe2019keeping} that the traffic patterns of single-purpose consumer IoT devices (e.g., thermostats, lightbulbs, and outlets) are often directly and obviously correlated with user interactions and devoid of substantial TCP background traffic.
+The observable correlation between the Sensi-Thermostat's network traffic spikes and the automated robotic button presses validates the effectiveness of our data collection approach for this device.